zerynth/docs/docs/reference/guide/docs/seqmap.md

 ### Immutable Sequence Types

-The only feature that immutable sequence types generally implement that isnot also implemented by mutable sequence types is hashing support.
+The only feature that immutable sequence types generally implement that is not also implemented by mutable sequence types is hashing support.

 This support allows immutable sequences, such as `tuple()` instances, to be used as `dict()` keys and stored in `set()` and `frozenset()`instances.